Important parking update for Jonathan Lucas Parking Garage in Charleston.

 *Note: this program calculates cumulative GPA without forgiveness.
 All courses will be counted.
 If you took a course more than once, all grades will be counted.

 • Submit Graduate Record Examination (GRE) score.
-Applicants should strive for GRE scores in the 60th percentile or above on each section.
 We use the highest score on each section across all GRE test attempts so it usually benefits the applicant to take the test more than once.
 All official scores are to be received on or before the deadline in order to be considered.
 Our PTCAS GRE school code is 7338.

 • Complete 39 hours of prerequisite coursework at a regionally accredited college or university..
 A minimum of 31 hours need to be completed by the application deadline.
 The remaining hours must be completed by matriculation.
 In-person and online courses from regionally accredited institutions are accepted (see course list below).